cloudops/co-website/content/english/resources/white-papers/practice-of-law-in-the-age-of-big-data/_index.md

 ---
 title: The Practice of Law in the Age of 'Big Data'
 lastmod: 2020-06-26
+description: There are legal implications of turning data into valuable insights.
+The practice of law changes when big data is involved.
 resources:
 - name: "thumbnail"
   src: "big-data.png"